emilyvertosick/Statistics-Course/docs/09-answers.md

 AN ADDITIONAL IMPORTANT POINT: you should give the number of observations and the number of missing observations. n is 98 for all observations except for favorite running shoe, where there are 95 observations and 3 missing observations.

-So here is a model answer, suitable for publication (assuming that sex==1 is coded as female.)
+So here is a model answer, suitable for publication (assuming that sex==1 is coded as female).

 ```{=html}